 Environment Primary Exposure Minimum Recommendation

-Food processing (sanitation washdown) High-pressure, hot wash IP69K (add NEMA 4X if corrosion/chemicals present)
+Food processing (sanitation washdown) Close-range hot, high-pressure wash IP69K (add NEMA 4X if chemicals/corrosion exposure exists)

 Breweries Frequent wash + caustic/acid cleaners IP69K + NEMA 4X